 Fact Sheet: Protecting the Health Care Workforce

-The Hospital and Healthsystem Association of Pennsylvania (HAP) supports legislation aimed in decreasing workplace violence in health care settings.
+The Hospital and Healthsystem Association of Pennsylvania (HAP) supports legislation aimed at decreasing workplace violence in health care settings.

-- Senate Bill 351, Sen. Judy Ward (R-Blair) and House Bill 1879, Rep. Keith Gillespie (R-York), which would add all health care practitioners to a protected class in the event of an on-duty assault, and increase the penalty
+- Act 51, which amended the crimes code to add all health care practitioners to a protected class in the event of an on-duty assault, and increased the penalty against the perpetrator

-While health care workers comprise only 13 percent of the United States workforce, 60 percent of workplace assaults occur in health care settings.
+While health care workers comprised only 12 percent of the United States workforce during 2018, 73 percent of nonfatal workplace injuries and illnesses due to violence occurred in health care settings.
+1,2

-The National Institute for Occupational Safety and Health (NIOSH) analyzed workplace violence injury surveillance data from 2012 to 2015.
-The institute identified a 72 percent increase in the rate of workplace violence injuries within the 105 Occupational Health Safety Network (OHSN)-participating hospitals.1
+The National Institute for Occupational Safety and Health analyzed workplace violence injury surveillance data from 2012 to 2015.
+The data shows that:

-- That study also found that, on average, the overall rate of workplace violence injury among OHSN- participating hospitals increased by 23 percent annually during the three-year period, with nursing assistants and nurses at the highest risk for injury2
+- The overall rate of workplace violence injury among OHSN-participating hospitals increased by 23 percent annually during the three-year period, with nursing assistants and nurses at the highest risk for injury3

-- A 2014 research study shows that hospital workers have higher rates of non-fatal workplace assault injuries compared to other industries.
-Among hospital workers, nurses, mental health professionals, and security staff are at greatest risk of being assaulted by patients4
+- A 2017 research study shows that hospital workers have higher rates of nonfatal workplace assault injuries compared to other industries.
+Emergency departments and mental health units are at higher risk for workplace violence as well as frontline staff such as nurses, physicians, and patient care associates

 What do hospitals do now to protect employees?